-Residents who pay rates on a property in another local authority area may be entitled to enrol on the ratepayer electoral roll for that local authority area.
+Residents who pay rates on a property in another local authority area or community board area may be entitled to enrol on the ratepayer electoral roll for that local authority area or community board area.

-Companies, businesses, trusts, corporations or societies which are ratepayers of a property in a local authority district may also nominate an elector to vote on their behalf, provided any such elector resides outside the district where the property is situated.
+Companies, businesses, trusts, corporations or societies which are ratepayers of a property in a local authority district or community board area may also nominate an elector to vote on their behalf, provided any such elector resides outside the District or community board area where the property is situated.

-Partners, joint tenants and tenants in common who collectively pay rates on a property in a local authority district may also nominate one of the group who is an elector to vote on their behalf, provided any such elector resides outside the area where the property is situated.
+Partners, joint tenants and tenants in common who collectively pay rates on a property in a local authority district or community board area may also nominate one of the group who is an elector to vote on their behalf, provided any such elector resides outside of the District or community board area where the property is situated.